Hoofddorp: Transport

 The town is served by Hoofddorp railway station.
 In the 2020 timetable there are 4 trains an hour to Leiden (weekdays), 4 trains an hour to Amsterdam Zuid railway station, 2 trains an hour to Zaandam, and 4 trains an hour to Amsterdam Centraal.
 Journey times to Amsterdam Centraal are 25 – 30 minutes.

 On 3 August 1912, Hoofddorp was connected by rail to Leiden, Aalsmeer and Haarlem.
 These railway lines, operated by the Hollandsche Electrische-Spoorweg-Maatschappij (HESM), were closed on 31 December 1935.

 In 1981, Hoofddorp was connected by rail for the second time, this time to Leiden and Schiphol Airport as a part of the Schiphollijn.
 The Southern High-Speed Line, that opened in 2007, will use existing conventional track from Amsterdam Central Station to Hoofddorp, where it will branch off onto a dedicated track.
 The trains will not stop at Hoofddorp.

-On 30 November 1992 the Hoofddorp train disaster took place near Hoofddorp, causing 5 deaths and 33 wounded.
+On 30 November 1992, the Hoofddorp train disaster took place near Hoofddorp, causing 5 deaths and 33 wounded.

 Hoofddorp is connected by many bus lines to many cities and towns in the immediate surroundings.
 Most bus lines are operated by Connexxion.
 In 2002, Hoofddorp was connected to Haarlem, Schiphol Airport and Amsterdam Zuidoost by the high quality bus line Zuidtangent.
 In 2009 came the Second line from Amsterdam Zuid railway station to Nieuw Vennep Getsewoud.
 The Zuidtangent will be expanded by adding a line to Uithoorn and Amsterdam IJburg.

 The bus station at Spaarne Hospital in Hoofddorp is the world's biggest structure built entirely from synthetic materials: factory-cut polystyrene foam with a polyester skin.
-At this moment it has been painted in a sort of orange/gold color.
+At this moment it has been painted in a sort of orange colour.
+However, the municipality has decided to remove the structure because of high maintenance costs.

 In January 2019, CEO of Amsterdam Airport Schiphol Dick Benschop announced that agreements had been reached to extend the Amsterdam Metro's North-South line to the airport and Hoofddorp.